Ph.D. Degrees Awarded, Early Christian Studies

 Mihai Vlad Niculescu (January 2004): "Origen's Mystagogical Paideia."
 Dr Niculescu is Associate Professor of Philosophy in the Department of Philosophy and Religious Studies at Bradley University in Peoria, IL.
 He is author of The Spell of the Logos: Origen's Pedagogy in the Contemporary Debate Regarding Logocentrism (Piscataway, NJ: Gorgias Press, 2009), and (in Romanian) of Theology and Retractation [Teologie si retractare]: A Phenomenological Approach to Patristic Literature (Iasi: Sapientia, 2003).

 C. Clark Carlton (January 2003): "The Dogmatic and Ascetical Theology of St. Mark the Monk."
-Dr. Carlton is Assistant Professor of Philosophy in the Department of Sociology and Political Science at Tennessee Tech University, Cookeville, TN.
+Dr. Carlton is Associate Professor of Philosophy in the Department of Sociology and Political Science at Tennessee Tech University, Cookeville, TN.

 Lois Farag (May 2003): "St. Cyril of Alexandria, a New Exegete: his Exegetical Method and Theology as Presented in his Commentary on the Gospel of John."
-Dr Farag is Associate Professor of Early Church History at the Luther Seminary in St Paul, MN.
+Dr Farag is Professor of Early Church History at the Luther Seminary in St Paul, MN.
 She is author of St Cyril of Alexandria, a New Testament Exegete: His Commentary on the Gospel of John (Piscataway, NJ: Gorgias Press, 2007); Balance of the Heart: Desert Spirituality for Twenty-First Century Christians (Eugene, OR: Cascade Books, 2012); and The Coptic Christian Heritage: History, Faith and Culture (London: Routledge, 2013).

 Joel Kalvesmaki (May 2006): "Formation of the Early Christian Theology of Arithmetic: Number Symbolism in Irenaeus, Hippolytus, and Platonic Gnosis."
 Dr Kalvesmaki is XML Specialist, U.S. Government Publishing Office.
 He is the author ofThe Theology of Arithmetic: Number Symbolism in Platonism and Early Christianity, (Center for Hellenic Studies, 2013), and the editor, with Robin Darling Young, of a collection of essays, Evagrius and His Legacy (Univ. of Notre Dame Press, 2016).
+He was recently appointed editor of Christianity in Late Antiquity, the official book series of the North American Patristics Society, published by the Univ. of California Press.

 Eric Phillips (May 2006): "Man and Salvation in Theodore of Mopsuestia."
 Dr. Phillips is pastor of Concoria Lutheran Church (Missouri Synod) in Nashville, Tennessee.